ktorio/ktor-documentation/topics/client-dependencies.md

 ## Add dependencies {id="add-ktor-dependencies"}

 > For [different platforms](#platforms), Ktor provides platform-specific artifacts with suffixes such as `-jvm` or `-js`, for example, `ktor-client-core-jvm`.
-Note that Gradle resolves artifacts appropriate for a given platform automatically while Maven doesn't support this capability.
-This means that for Maven you need to add a platform-specific suffix manually.
+Note that Gradle resolves artifacts appropriate for a given platform automatically, while Maven doesn't support this capability.
+This means that for Maven, you need to add a platform-specific suffix manually.
 >
 {type="tip"}